henrybetts/swift-webgpu/README.md

 -Xlinker -rpath -Xlinker /path/to/dawn/out/Release
 ```

 Remember to replace `/path/to/dawn` with the actual path to the dawn directory.
 These arguments tell the compiler where to find the dawn headers, and the linker where to find the shared libraries.
+The `DAWN_JSON` variable defines the location of `dawn.json`, which is needed for code generation.

 Finally, run the demos;